 A: Before you wonder whether this actually is a serious question, it is!
 In fact, last month, a court allowed a jury to consider an employee’s claim that her employer retaliated against her in violation of the ADA after she requested to take frequent bathroom breaks.

-In this situation, Bonnie suffered from “interstitial cystitis,” which is an inflammatory bladder condition causing frequent trips to the bathroom — as often as every 20 minutes.
-Bonnie claimed that, while she was in the bathroom, her supervisor would intentionally call her at her desk, and when she wouldn’t answer, he would send another employee into the bathroom looking for her.
-Upon Bonnie’s return to her desk, her boss allegedly would “shake his head disapprovingly.”
-After a short leave of absence, Bonnie’s desk was moved and her duties reassigned.
+In this situation, Susie suffered from “interstitial cystitis,” which is an inflammatory bladder condition causing frequent trips to the bathroom — as often as every 20 minutes.
+Susie claimed that, while she was in the bathroom, her supervisor would intentionally call her at her desk, and when she wouldn’t answer, he would send another employee into the bathroom looking for her.
+Upon Susie’s return to her desk, her boss allegedly would “shake his head disapprovingly.”
+After a short leave of absence, Susie’s desk was moved and her duties reassigned.
 Days later, she was terminated.

 I don’t want to encourage employees’ unfettered access to the loo, but in light of these decisions, the employee’s bathroom time in these circumstances arguably would be protected by the FMLA.